 To add to this, drinking sassafras tea regularly can help you prevent constipation and diarrhea.

-5. Sassafras Boosts Your Immune System
+7. Sassafras May Boost Your Immune System

 It can protect you from foreign agents and pathogens that can lead to different kinds of diseases.

-6. Helps Fight Cold And Flu
+8. May Help Fight Cold And Flu

 Using sassafras oil or drinking sassafras tea can help relieve the symptoms of your cold and flu.